Narigo/blog/posts/drafts/pomodoro/pomodoro.md

 In my creative chaos of various open terminal windows and tabs, this already helped me quite a bit to get my focus on a specific task.
 Even this article was written while using this script.

+## Future improvements

+As future improvement, I could imagine adding an integration to some time tracking tool.
+As we are already tracking time, this could periodically update something to track time.

+* `trap` could be used to "cleanup" and state the time passed since starting the script.
+* An integration to some kind of time tracking tool would be nice in form of another script which could be called periodically with provided parameters.